nualagr/dargan-health-foods/README.md

 ```

 - In order to improve performance for the end user, an optional setting
-was added to settings.py to tell the browser to cache static files, which are
+was added to settings.py to tell the browser to cache static files for a
-not changed very often, for a long time.
+long time, as they are not changed very often.
 ```
 if "USE_AWS" in os.environ: